-To be REF compliant, researchers at the University of Hull need to submit all university research outputs published in journals or conference papers with an ISSN for deposit in Hydra, the University's digital repository within 3 months of acceptance by a publisher.
+To be REF compliant, researchers at the University of Hull need to submit all university research outputs published in journals or conference papers with an ISSN for deposit in Worktribe within 3 months of acceptance by a publisher.
 To check the terms of the policy and how to submit, go to the tab.

-It is also now possible to deposit research outputs published in journals or conference papers with an ISSN directly into Hydra.
-To do so, go to http://hydra.hull.ac.uk and sign in.
-You will see an option to deposit.
 When doing so, please fill out as much of the form as you can in the format indicated.
 It is also important that you upload the Author's final version of the article as the deposit will not be compliant with the HEFCE REF policy unless you do so.
 The Author's final version of the article is the version that you or your co-author submitted to the publisher and received a reply to say the article was accepted for publication.
 This version will not feature the journal formatting or copyediting that is applied during the proofing process.
-If authors from other institutions have contributed to your article, leave the affiliation field blank.
-Please note that this form is only available for journal articles and conference papers with an ISSN.
-Book chapters and other materials can still be submitted via email.
+If authors from other institutions have contributed to your article, you will not be able to find a linked author for them so it is okay to leave that field blank.

 The OAPEN-UK project has developed a guide to open access monograph publishing for arts, humanities and social science researchers.
 The guide aims to help researchers to understand the opportunities and challenges of publishing a scholarly monograph in open access.